With small seminars and highly motivated peers, the St. Francis College Honors Program lets you get the most out of your academic experience.

 The Honors Program is about more than academics, though, as students become part of the larger Brooklyn community through volunteering at local organizations.

-- Honors Program Application
+- Complete and submit your Honors Program Application

 The Honors Program’s mission is to form a community of active, life-long learners who will become adept at functioning in a complex, increasingly interconnected world.
 This is accomplished through interdisciplinary courses anchored in the liberal arts.
 The program strengthens its students intellectually by challenging them academically, encouraging their intellectual curiosity, and honing their research, writing, critical thinking and speaking skills.
 Keeping with St. Francis College’s Franciscan roots, Honors' students constantly are encouraged to embrace the key Franciscan values of care of creation, compassion, humility and service to others.
 By offering courses in a wide variety of disciplines, the program enhances the academic experience of every major.